xingcdev/authentication-api/README.md

 npm start
 ```

-Go to the URL `localhost:4000` in your Internet browse and you should see `hello`.
+Go to the URL `localhost:4000` in your Internet browser and you should see `You are successful connecting to the API.` message.

 You can check if everything works like a charm by running the tests: